 The desk market in North America reflects lifestyle changes as much as design trends.

-• Luxury Offices: Corporate executives and high-end hospitality spaces are increasingly investing in custom cast glass desks as statement furniture.
+- Luxury Offices: More and more corporate executives and high-end hotels are buying custom cast glass desks as statement pieces for their offices

-• Mixed-Material Designs: Pairing glass tops with natural wood, recycled metals, or concrete bases creates distinctive looks that balance transparency with solidity.
+- Mixed-Material Designs: Glass topped with natural wood, reclaimed metals, or concrete bases make unique looks that balance see-through and substantial.

 Thickness Guidelines for Glass Desks